Extensions: window

-Below are some Windows API functions and variable types that may be useful.
-Argument hWnd is window handle.
-Use function win to get window handle.
+Here hWnd is window handle.
+Use function win to get it.
 For controls, use child or id.

 IsWindow(hWnd) returns 1 if the handle is valid window handle and the window is not destroyed.